 Cato Networks.
 With its flagship Cato Cloud product, this startup, based in Tel Aviv, Israel, gives enterprises the ability to securely link data centers, branch offices, cloud and mobile users by moving all networking and security functions into the cloud for easier enforcement of corporate-wide security and networking policies, while at the same time eliminating the need for a distributed network of security appliances and point products.

-"Cato Networks has captured the imagination of IT professionals with an all-new approach to an age-old problem -- the ever-growing cost and complexity of networking and security point products," Shlomo Kramer, co-founder and CEO of Cato Networks, said in a press release.
-"We are helping CIOs, CISOs and their teams adapt the IT infrastructure to a new reality of accelerated threat velocity coming at an enterprise that is distributed, global, mobile-first and cloud-centric."
+"Cato Networks has captured the imagination of IT professionals with an all- approach to an age-old problem -- the ever-growing cost and complexity of networking and security point products," Shlomo Kramer, co-founder and CEO of Cato Networks, said in a press release.
+"We are helping CIOs, CISOs and their teams adapt the IT infrastructure to a reality of accelerated threat velocity coming at an enterprise that is distributed, global, mobile- and cloud-centric."

 Claroty.
 Providing a platform for real-time monitoring and anomaly detection in networks used for operational technology and industrial control systems, the New York-based startup intends "to secure the most important networks in existence," said Amir Zilberstein, CEO at Claroty, in a press release.
 The Claroty platform "addresses the entire threat by providing extreme visibility into complex multivendor networks and a common operational view that bridges the gap between plant operations and IT security.
 The system's high-fidelity models and advanced algorithms provide fine-grain anomaly detection -- enabling customers to detect threat activity at any point in the kill chain."